yuanshunning/pickit-docs/docs/faq/how_to_detect_an_empty_roi.rst

    points. <#define-minimum-number-of-points>`__
 -  Fit objects to clusters: **Blob**.

-If you run object detection with this product file and Pick-it finds zero objects, the ROI is empty; otherwise, it still has contents inside.
+If you run object detection with this product file and Pickit finds zero objects, the ROI is empty; otherwise, it still has contents inside.

 Define the minimum number of points